RMachnik/rmachnik.github.io/_posts/2020-02-07-ultimate-mission-of-software-developer.markdown

 Why business is not willing to give us money/time to deal with tech debt?
 Why I was not able to learn, experience new technologies?
 What is wrong?

-After some time, I've changed job, but it didn't help much.
+After some time, I've the changed job, but it didn't help much.
 In the next place all was the same after some time.

 Once I've realised what is really a **Mission of Software Developer** my life got much happier.
 My focus shifted onto clients, proper understanding of business problem became my goal.